Search

 * title

-for a "fantastical story about a green whale who rides the bus" or the "spooky story about the tomato fox who explores a cave".
+for a "fantastical story about a green whale who rides the bus" or the "spooky story about the tomato fox who explores a cave

 That's sent to Fal to generate an image.